cagecorn/dungeon-crawler-game/README.md

 ## Playing

-Open `index.html` in a modern web browser to start the game.
+Open `index.html` in a modern web browser to start playing.

 ### Controls